Debbie35/LITA-CAPSTONE-SALES/README.md

 - Power BI - Power Business Intelligent
   1. Data visualisation
   2. Report

-### DATA CLEANING AND PREPARATIONS
+### EXPLORATORY DATA ANALYSIS (WITH EXCEL)
 In the initial phase of data cleaning and preparations, I perform the following actions;
-  1. Data loading and inspection
+  - Data loading and inspection
-  2. Handling missing variables
+  - Handling missing variables
-  3. Data Cleaning and Formatting
+  - Data Cleaning and Formatting
-  4. visualization of key findings
+  - visualization of key findings
+1. Use pivot table to summarize total sales by product Column1	AVERAGE SALES PER PRODUCT
+SHIRT         =	326.67
+SHOE          =	308.75
+HAT             =	158.75
+SOCKS        =	121.67
+JACKET       =	140.00
+GLOVES      =	200.00
+TOTAL        =	1,255.83

-### EXPLORATORY DATA ANALYSIS
+### EXPLORATORY DATA ANALYSIS (WITH SQL)
-.
-Convert excel sheet to csv
+ - Convert excel sheet to csv
-.
-Remove headers
+ - Remove headers
-. import the csv to my sql
+ - import the csv to my sql
-.
-Ensure to format the the date column into YYY-MM-DD while importing the csv into my sql
+ - Ensure to format the the date column into YYY-MM-DD while importing the csv into my sql
 1. Top selling product by total sales value
    ``` SQL
    SELECT Product, SUM(TotalSales) As TotalSales